mongodb/specifications/source/auth/auth.md

 `saslStart` payload.

-Drivers MAY implement the "test" integration so that it conforms to the function signature of the [OIDC Callback](#oidc-callback) to prevent having to re-implement the "tet" integration logic in the OIDC prose tests.
+Drivers MAY implement the "test" integration so that it conforms to the function signature of the [OIDC Callback](#oidc-callback) to prevent having to re-implement the "test" integration logic in the OIDC prose tests.

 #### OIDC Callback